spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 regenerator.

-When generator functions were first made available in node, I was [very exicted][gen-funs].
+When generator functions were first made available in node, I was [very excited][gen-funs].
 Finally, a way to write asynchronous JavaScript that doesn't descend into callback hell!
 At the time, I was unfamiliar with promises and the language power you get back by simply having async computations be first class values, so it seemed to me that generators are the best solution